-The separate mounting bracket (illustration) is also used as the gauge.
+The mounting bracket (illustration) can also be used as a guide.

-The pre-drilled holes on the mounting bracket are intended for screws with a thread diameter of 6 - 8 mm (0.24 - 0.32 inches).
+The pre-drilled holes on the mounting bracket are intended for screws with a thread diameter of 6-8 mm (0.24-0.32 inches).
+The distance from the left to the right pre-drilled hole is 406 mm (16 inches).

-Unevenness on the installation surface (for example, coarse-grained plaster) is largely counterbalanced by the mounting bracket.
+Unevenness on the mounting surface (such as coarse-textured plaster) is largely compensated by the mounting bracket.